Kristina01111000/Drws_site/README.md

 	- Is the app only for people who pay?
 Probably only for those who join at $5 a month or more
 	- Make an email sign up for when the app is ready
 - For fourelementinstitute and syracuse natural healing the security plugin caused a lockout again, look into getting a new one
+- make the updates to the book listing on both of them